dawsond34/DawsonDobash-MADA-portfolio/README.md

-# My website and data analysis portfolio
+# This is my website and data analysis portfolio.
+Within this website, I added an about me page and eventually some of my data anaylsis to share with everyone.